Get MTD for Income Tax ready

 5. Charge a late payment fee

-A late payment fee is an additional charge you add when customers miss their payment deadline.
-It encourages clients to pay on time and compensates you for the inconvenience of chasing payment.
+A late payment fee is an additional charge you add when customers miss their deadline.
+It encourages clients to pay on time and compensates you for chasing payment.

 Include your late-fee policy in your payment terms before starting work.
-While 84% of companies have a late penalty clause in their contracts, only 9% actually enforce it.
+According to the ICAEW, 84% of companies have a late penalty clause in their contracts, but only 9% enforce it.
 Make sure your policy is clear and actionable.
-A simple flat fee is easier for customers to understand than a percentage calculation.

 Example: